grafana/mimir/operations/helm/charts/mimir-distributed/README.md

 helm install <cluster name> grafana/mimir-distributed --set 'enterprise.enabled=true' --set-file 'license.contents=./license.jwt'
 ```

-### Upgrade from a previous version of Grafana Enterprise Metrics
+### Upgrade from version 1.7 of Grafana Enterprise Metrics

 Please consult the [migration guide](https://grafana.com/docs/enterprise-metrics/v2.2.x/migrating-from-gem-1.7/) for details on how to prepare the configuration.
 Prepare a custom values file, with the contents: